ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 ## Takeaways

 The different views complement each other.
-When drawing a view, you’ll notice that you’ll be able to add more information to another view and the other way around.
+When drawing a view, you'll notice that you'll be able to add more information to another view and the other way around.

 When drawing a context view, focus on the interactions with other systems.
-Don’t be tempted in drawing eg. a frontend and a backend component for your system.
+Don't be tempted in drawing eg. a frontend and a backend component for your system.
 That granularity is not important for the context view.

 One view can contain several diagrams, eg. you can have multiple state diagrams in the Information View.